Professor Michael Whitehouse

 I specialise in the non-surgical and surgical management of disorders of the hip and knee.
 I have particular interests in the treatment of young adult hip disorders and the treatment of arthritis of the hip and the knee.
 I take a holistic approach to the care of my patients, with the aim of ensuring they are relieved of pain and restored to the level of function they wish to achieve.
 I take the time to ensure patients are aware of the various treatment options open to them and help my patients to choose the best treatment options for them with their goals and expectations at the heart of the care I deliver.

 My research is focused on improving patient focused outcomes of surgical and non-surgical treatments for musculoskeletal disorders.
-Part of my current research involves analysis of the National Joint Registry of England, Wales and Northern Ireland, the largest of its kind in the world.
+Part of my current research involves analysis of the National Joint Registry, the largest of its kind in the world.
 This helps me to select the best implants and surgery for my patients, backed by strong evidence base and long term follow up.

-I am an enthusiastic trainer and teacher and I lead the Orthopaedic teaching elements for Bristol Medical School and North Bristol NHS Trust Academy.
+I am an enthusiastic trainer and teacher having led the Orthopaedic teaching elements for Bristol Medical School and North Bristol NHS Trust Academy.
 I am currently co-director of a Master’s Degree Programme in evidence based Orthopaedics and one of the founding faculty of the largest primary care musculoskeletal teaching course.
 I find being actively involved in teaching the next generation of doctors and surgeons to be both stimulating and rewarding.

 Some of the principal treatments carried out by Professor Michael Whitehouse at Spire include: